I Can Only Imagine (film): Home media

 The film was released on iTunes and Google Play on June 5, 2018, and on DVD and Blu-ray on June 12, 2018.
 I Can Only Imagine was the no. 1 film in DVD sales and rentals for the weeks ending June 17 and June 24, 2018.
 As of February 2020, I Can Only Imagine has earned $24 million in home media sales.

 Awards and nominations

+Sequel

+In December 2024, a sequel was announced to be in development.
+Directed by Brent McCorkle and Andrew Erwin, from a script written by McCorkle, the story will follow the continued life events of Bart Millard.
+John Michael Finley will reprise the main role, while Dennis Quaid and Trace Adkins would return respectively as Arthur Millard and Scott Brickell.
+Milo Ventimiglia will also feature in the cast as Tim Timmons.
+The project will be a joint-venture production between Lionsgate and Kingdom Story Company.
+Kevin Downes, Erwin, Cindy Bond, Millard, Daryl Lefever and Joshua Walsh serve as producers.